camunda/camunda-docs-manual/content/reference/cmmn11/sentry.md

   <extensionElements>
 </sentry>
 ```
-In the above example, sentry listens for the variable
+In the above example, sentry is evaluated when the `create` event on the variable `variable_1` occurs.

 # Combining OnParts, IfParts and VariableOnParts